Genre: Science Fiction, Humour, Fantasy.

 “In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move.” – Douglas Adams

-I haven’t had much luck getting into classics this year, and Hitchhiker’s is mostly definitely regarded as a classic.
+I haven’t had much luck getting into classics this year, and Hitchhiker’s is most definitely regarded as a classic.
 However, I have been looking for a copy for ages, and when I finally got my hands on it I was kind of disappointed at how small the book is.
-I recently found out that it’s part of a trilogy as well and I have absolutely no hope of actually getting a hold of the other two books.
+I recently found out that it is part of a trilogy as well and I have absolutely no hope of actually getting a hold of the other two books.

 It’s not the actual plot or characters that made this book such a great read, because in all honesty they were an absolute mess and hard to wrap my

 head around, but the writing itself.
 There’s no doubt that Adams has the craziest imagination and has a way with words.
 I literally doubled down with laughter at some parts, because you know that he, in his own crazy way, is uncannily accurate with his observations of the human race.

 Overall, I quiet liked the book and I really hope I’ll eventually find the whole series.
 It felt good to read something nonsensical for once.
-Will recommend it to kids because their I’m sure if I had been fortunate to read it when I was younger, I would have been obsessed with space right now.
+Will recommend it to kids because I’m sure if I had been fortunate to read it when I was younger, I would have been obsessed with space right now.
 The book lets your imagination run wild and who will grasp that better than kids, right?
-Of course, I’ll recommend it to grown ups too but be prepared to have to mind turned completely upside down.
+Of course, I’ll recommend it to everyone else too but be prepared to have your mind turned completely upside down.
 So long, and thanks for all the fish! 😉

 Rating: ★★★☆☆ | 3.5 out of 5 stars